Spring 2023 Health Protocols

 Students may request religious and medical exemptions by submitting the vaccination and immunization waiver form found on the Health Services web page (under the Forms & Requirements section).
 Any questions concerning the student waiver process should be directed to Student Health Services at 508-929-8875 or firstname.lastname@example.org.

-Worcester State will not be offering routine weekly surveillance testing for the 2022-2023 academic year, however continual monitoring of health for symptoms is encouraged on a daily basis.
+Worcester State will not be offering routine weekly surveillance testing for the 2023 spring semester, however continual monitoring of health for symptoms is encouraged on a daily basis.

 If you test positive for COVID-19, you are required to self-isolate regardless of vaccination status.
 Residential students will receive additional information outlining on campus isolation protocols.